 A Step-by-Step Guide to the Mortgage Underwriting Process

-Applying for a mortgage can be confusing for first-time home buyers, but once you’ve gone through it once, you’ll be an expert.
+Applying for a mortgage can be confusing for a first-time home buyers, but once you’ve gone through it once, you’ll be an expert.
 There are several steps to getting financing for your dream home, but one of the most important is the mortgage underwriting process.

 The mortgage underwriting process determines your eligibility and dictates whether you’ll be approved for the loan by assessing a lender’s risk.
 For the most part, the underwriting process occurs behind the scenes, but there are several ways to streamline the process to ensure you get approved for the loan quickly.